 mpirun -n nn abinit < abinit.files or the use of a specific

-We propose to compute the energy barrier for transferring a proton from
+We propose to compute the energy barrier for transfering a proton from

 hydronium ion (H3O+)